thehyve/transmartApp-doc/source/smartr.rst

 Volcanoplot Workflow
 ~~~~~~~~~~~~~~~~~~~~

-The Volcanoplot allows you to use a high dimensional expression data set to create the following plot:
+The Volcanoplot allows you to use a high dimensional expression data set (not aCGH or VCF)
+to create the following plot:

 |smartr_volcanoplot_main|